rism-digital/verovio-reference-book/_book/07-contributing/03-generate-code-with-libmei.md

 ---
-title: "Generate code with libMEI"
+title: "Generate code with LibMEI"
 ---

 Verovio uses a forked version of [LibMEI](https://github.com/DDMAL/libmei), a library that generates code directly from the MEI schema.
 It can be adapted to generate code in any language.
 For Verovio, it is used to generate C++ code.
 The code generated with LibMEI is included in the Verovio repository in the `./libmei` directory and the LibMEI repository does not need to be cloned for building Verovio.